 Recent rapid advancements of machine learning have greatly enhanced the accuracy of prediction models, but most models remain "black boxes", making prediction error diagnosis challenging, especially with outliers.
 This lack of transparency hinders trust and reliability in industrial applications.
 Heuristic attribution methods, while helpful, often fail to capture true causal relationships, leading to inaccurate error attributions.
 Various root-cause analysis methods have been developed using Shapley values, yet they typically require predefined causal graphs, limiting their applicability for prediction errors in machine learning models.
 To address these limitations, we introduce the Causal-Discovery-based Root-Cause Analysis (CD-RCA) method that estimates causal relationships between the prediction error and the explanatory variables, without needing a pre-defined causal graph.
 By simulating synthetic error data, CD-RCA can identify variable contributions to outliers in prediction errors by Shapley values.
-Extensive simulations show CD-RCA outperforms current heuristic attribution methods, and a sensitivity analysis reveals new patterns where Shapley values may misattribute errors, paving the way for more accurate error attribution methods.
+Extensive experiments show CD-RCA outperforms current heuristic attribution methods.

 Causal Models and Prediction in Cell Line Perturbation Experiments

 In cell line perturbation experiments, a collection of cells is perturbed with external agents and responses such as protein expression measured.
 Due to cost constraints, only a small fraction of all possible perturbations can be tested in vitro.
-This has led to the development of computational models that can predict cellular responses to perturbations, without having to actually perform the experiments in a wet lab.
+This has led to the development of computational models that can predict cellular responses to perturbations in silico.
 A central challenge for these models is to predict the effect of new, previously untested perturbations that were not used in the training data.
 Here we propose causal structural equations for modeling how perturbations effect cells.
 From this model, we derive two estimators for predicting responses: a Linear Regression (LR) estimator and a causal structure learning estimator that we term Causal Structure Regression (CSR).
 The CSR estimator requires more assumptions than LR, but can predict the effects of drugs that were not applied in the training data.
-Next we present Cellbox, a recently proposed system of ordinary differential equations (ODEs) based model that obtained the best prediction performance on a Melanoma cell line perturbation data set (Yuan et al., 2021).
-We derive analytic results that show a close connection between CSR and Cellbox, providing a new causal inter- pretation for the Cellbox model.
-We compare LR and CSR/Cellbox in sim- ulations, highlighting the strengths and weaknesses of the two approaches.
-Finally we compare the performance of LR and Cellbox on the benchmark Melanoma data set.
+Next we present Cellbox, a recently proposed system of ordinary differential equations (ODEs) based model that obtained the best prediction performance on a Melanoma cell line perturbation data set (Yuan et al. in Cell Syst 12:128–140, 2021).
+We derive analytic results that show a close connection between CSR and Cellbox, providing a new causal interpretation for the Cellbox model.
+We compare LR and CSR/Cellbox in simulations, highlighting the strengths and weaknesses of the two approaches.
+Finally we compare the performance of LR and CSR/Cellbox on the benchmark Melanoma data set.
 We find that the LR model has comparable or slightly better performance than Cellbox.

 Scalable Counterfactual Distribution Estimation in Multivariate Causal Models